julyndav/PowerBI/NYC_Dog_Bite_Analysis/README.md

 <br></br>

 ## Dashboard Notes:
-<i>Along with learning to import data from an external source and create various visualizations.
-This project was also to practice customizing those visualizations.</i>

 There is a main landing page/home page where an individual borough can be selected.
 The overview option shows various KPI's and other bite trends.

 ![Dashboard Homescreen](https://github.com/julyndav/PowerBI/blob/main/NYC_Dog_Bite_Analysis/Images/HomeScreen.png)
 <br></br>

 ## Borough Dashboards
-Each borough as their own separate dashboard.
+Each borough has their own separate dashboard.
 Borough dashboards consists of donut charts and bar charts.
 Clicking a variable on either bar chart will filter the other visuals within the page.

-1. Spayed/Neutered Percentage: This donut chart shows the distribution of whether the dog was spayed/neutered.
+1. Spayed/Neutered Percentage: The distribution of whether the dog was spayed/neutered.
 Again this can only be known if the dog involved in the biting incident was detained or the dog was known by the person bit.
-2. Gender Percentage: This donut chart shows the distribution genders.
+2. Gender Percentage: Shows the distribution genders.
-3. Bites per Year: This clustered column chart shows the total bite incidents for each year.
+3. Bites per Year: Total bite incidents for each year.
 It helps in understanding/determining bite trends.
-4. Top 8 Dog Breeds: This clustered column chart shows the top dog breeds prone to biting for the boroughs.
+4. Top 8 Dog Breeds: TTp dog breeds prone to biting for the boroughs.
 8 Breeds were chosen so the chart would display fully.

 ![Dashboard borough1](https://github.com/julyndav/POwerBI/blob/main/NYC_Dog_Bite_Analysis/Images/BoroughScreen.png)